Sevixdd/Sevixdd/README.md

 ###

-<p align="left">Just graduated from the University of Surrey MSc Artificial Intelligence with Merit<br>I love going to hackathons and competitions.<br>Working on a content generation and social media auto-posting web app at the moment.</p>
+<p align="left">Just graduated from the University of Surrey MSc Artificial Intelligence with Merit<br>I love participating to hackathons and competitions.
+Mostly participated in hackathons hosted by lablab.ai and Encode, recently winning the 1st sponsor prize from ZORA in Encode AI Hackathon 2025  <br>&#129504;Working on a content generation and social media auto-posting web app at the moment.</p>

 ###